aniket3077/gsanvika/README.md

 ## 🚀 Deployment

-This project is configured for deployment on Netlify with the Next.js Runtime:
+This project can be deployed on various platforms that support Next.js:

-1. Connect your GitHub repository to Netlify
+1. Connect your GitHub repository to your hosting platform
-2. Set environment variables in Netlify dashboard
+2. Set environment variables in your dashboard
 3. Deploy automatically on push to main branch

 **Build Command**: `npm run build`